1 min read

 Protect your business with our complete legal subscription service, designed by top startup attorneys.

 LLCs are the go-to choice for many small businesses because of their ease of setup, limited formalities, and favorable tax treatment.
+And learning how to create an LLC makes it easier to start small and scale efficiently.
 As an LLC owner, your personal assets are protected from business liabilities, and you have the option to choose how your business is taxed—either as a disregarded entity, partnership, or by electing S Corporation status.

 However, as your company grows, an LLC might not offer the structure or flexibility needed to raise capital, attract investors, or accommodate future growth plans.
 That’s when converting your LLC to a corporation may become a more attractive option.